orimk/bfdebug/README.md

 ### bfdebug operator

 Provides nicely formatted layered debug output.
+A replacement for `attribute(show)`.

 **Dependencies:** jQuery loaded somewhere in the page.